vdice/epicodus-word_count/README.md

 _This app is live!
 It has been deployed via Heroku and can be seen  [here](https://epicodus-word-count.herokuapp.com/)._

+_Now featuring CI!
+A Travis CI build/test cycle is triggered anytime code is pushed.
+See `.travis.yml` for the configuration details._

 ## Setup

 * _Clone this repository_